 Of course, it would be in your best interest to make sure that you tell your employer of an injury, and the facts surrounding it, as soon as possible.
 However, be careful if your employer is telling you something about workers’ compensation time limits that may or may not be true.
 The best way to protect yourself is to consult a Virginia workers’ compensation attorney.

-Also, be sure to remember as noted above that you must file a claim, using a Virginia Workers’ Compensation Commission Claim Form’ form, within 2 years of your injury.
-Some people may believe that once the insurance company is involved and have received medical care, then there is nothing more to do.
+Also, be sure to remember as noted above that you must file a claim, using a Virginia Workers’ Compensation Commission Claim Form form, within 2 years of your injury.
+Some people may believe that once the insurance company is involved and has received medical care, then there is nothing more to do.
 Not so.
 You still must file a claim with the Virginia Workers’ Compensation Commission.

 For more detailed information about the workers’ compensation time limits in Virginia, please click on this link for a very informative video brought to you by The Injured Workers Law Firm.